kiganyamburu/credit-card-fraud-detection/README.md

   - Undersampling with calibrated probabilities.
   - AUPRC, ROC-AUC, Brier score, and threshold metrics.
 - `report_experiments.py`: generates a compact unified report.
-  - One combined results table for baseline and imbalance experiments
+  - One combined results table for baseline and imbalance experiments.
   - One multi-panel plot set for AUPRC, threshold trade-offs, and calibration

 ## Quick start